lewisnyman/lewisnyman.co.uk/app/_posts/2014-10-10-reflections-on-freelancing.md

 I've put faith in high standards and enthuiasism that have got me this far in my career, so keeping my head down feels very unnatural.

 Even though I enjoyed the financial freedom, I had a desire to find a team of people that I could trust and who trusted me.
 People with completementary skills sets to mine, that can fill in the areas I am weak, and respectfully challenge me.

+So when I met with [Steve P](http://www.steveparks.co.uk/) for a chat, I really wasn't sure what I wanted.
+To be honest I knew very little about WunderKraut before then.
+As it happened, everything he was aiming for aligned with mine.

+It took a leap of faith to jump into my own business, and it was a leap of faith to jump back out.
+I don't regret either decision.
+Objectives change over time with experiences and perspective.